A DevOps Engineer's Guide to OCI

 An artifact is a reference to any binary, package, Kubernetes manifest, container image, or other file that makes up your application and will be delivered to a target deployment environment.
 Artifacts generated by your build and used in your deployment are stored in registries.
 OCI has two types of registries for storing, sharing, and managing artifacts:

 • Container Registry is an open standards-based, managed service that stores multiple versions of Docker or other container images, plus related files like manifests and Helm charts.
-These images can be pushed to a Kubernetes cluster for deployment by using Container Engine for Kubernetes.
+These images can be pushed to a Kubernetes cluster for deployment by using Kubernetes Engine (OKE).

 • Artifact Registry stores software packages, libraries, .zip files, and other types of files used for deploying applications.
 These files can be called when the deployment pipeline is triggered.